MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+28/06/2024: Updated FFmpeg with latest nightly, vvenc, vvdec and others.
+New Film Grain Synthesis (FGS) has added to vvenc (experimental) and vvdec.
 22/06/2024: Updated FFmpeg with latest nightly, vvenc and others.
 21/06/2024: Fix macOS x86_64 FFmpeg VVCEasy build from wrong architecture and added already support macOS FFmpeg VVCEasy arm64 build.
 16/06/2024: Updated FFmpeg with latest nightly, officially new libvvenc feature to official FFmpeg, updated vvenc, vvdec and others.